rabbitmq/rabbitmq-common/README.md

 9. Ignore delayed retry in MaxR accumulation.

+10. Use specs by default

 Modifications 1-5 are (C) 2010-2013 GoPivotal, Inc.

-Modifications 6-9 are (C) 2015 Klarna AB
+Modifications 6-10 are (C) 2015-2016 Klarna AB